paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 ### Log - Plug-and-play Logging

-The Askowl `Log` class provides an easy-to-use interface to the Unity debug log that can also be used with analytics reporting.
+The Askowl `Log` class provides an easy-to-use interface to the Unity debug log and analytics reporting.
 If Unity Analytics is enabled, log messages are sent there as well as to the console.
-Without adding any more consumers, log messages can be sent to the `Debug.Log` console and `Unity.Analytics`.
+Without adding any extra consumers, log messages display on the console and in `Unity.Analytics`.

-Console messages are only displayed when in the Unity editor.
-For other builds, you need to set `Log.ConsoleEnabled = true` explicitly.
+`Log` discards console messages when not in the Unity editor.
+For other builds, you need to set `Log.ConsoleEnabled = true` explicitly if you need these logs.

-Unity Analytics are set up as per these [Unity instructions](https://docs.unity3d.com/Manual/UnityAnalyticsSetup.html).
+Unity Analytics is set up as per these [Unity instructions](https://docs.unity3d.com/Manual/UnityAnalyticsSetup.html).
 They can then be explicitly disabled with 'UnityEngine.Analytics.Analytics.enabled' or if the target platform does not support it.

-Any third party analytics or logging library can easily be incorporated as documented below.
+It is simple to integrate third-party analytics or logging library as documented below.

 #### Basic Logging